Long March 5

 There are currently two CZ-5 variants: CZ-5 and CZ-5B.
 The maximum payload capacities are approximately 25000 kg to low Earth orbit (for CZ-5B) and approximately 14000 kg to geostationary transfer orbit (for CZ-5).

-The Long March 5 roughly matches the capabilities of American NSSL heavy-lift launch vehicles such as the Delta IV Heavy.
-It is currently the most powerful member of the Long March rocket family and the world's fourth most powerful orbital launch vehicle currently in operation, trailing the Delta IV Heavy, Falcon Heavy, and the Space Launch System.
+The Long March 5 roughly matches the capabilities of American NSSL heavy-lift launch vehicles such as Vulcan Centaur.
+It is currently the most powerful member of the Long March rocket family and the world's fifth most powerful orbital launch vehicle currently in operation.

 The first CZ-5 launched from Wenchang Space Launch Site on 3 November 2016 and placed its payload in a suboptimal but workable initial orbit.
 The second CZ-5 rocket, launched on 2 July 2017, failed due to an engine problem in the first stage.

-After an interval of almost two and a half years, the Long March 5 vehicle's return to flight mission (third launch) successfully occurred on 27 December 2019 with the launch and placement of the experimental Shijian-20 communications satellite into geostationary transfer orbit, thereby paving the way for the successful launch of Tianwen 1 Mars mission, lunar Chang'e 5 sample-return mission, and the modular space station, all of which require the lifting capabilities of a heavy lift launch vehicle.
+After an interval of almost two and a half years, the Long March 5 successfully returned to flight with its third launch on 27 December 2019, which placed the experimental Shijian-20 communications satellite into geostationary transfer orbit, thereby paving the way for the ultimately successful launch of the Tianwen 1 Mars mission, the lunar Chang'e 5 sample-return mission, and the modular space station, all of which required the lift capacity of a heavy lift launch vehicle.